sattyamjjain/AIZone/README.md

 # AIZone

 ### Introduction
-Welcome to AIZone, a rich and detailed exploration of various machine learning and deep learning algorithms and its techniques.
+Welcome to AIZone, a rich and detailed exploration of various machine learning and deep learning algorithms and their techniques.
 This project serves as a resource for learners and practitioners alike, offering practical implementations and deep dives into the theory behind some of the most commonly used algorithms in data science.

 ### Project Structure
 #### Overview
 AIZone is structured into several modules, each focusing on a different aspect of machine learning.
-The project contains a series of Jupyter notebooks, each designed to explain and demonstrate a specific machine learning algorithm or technique.
+The project contains a series of Jupyter notebooks, each designed to explain and demonstrate a specific machine-learning algorithm or technique.

 #### Modules
 - **Classification**: This section includes notebooks on different classification algorithms such as Decision Trees, K-Nearest Neighbors (KNN), etc. Each notebook provides practical examples, algorithm insights, and coding exercises.